salesforcecli/plugin-functions/README.md

   $ sf env create compute [-o <value>] [-a <value>]

 FLAGS
-  -a, --alias=<value>          Alias for the created environment.
+  -a, --setalias=<value>       Alias for the created environment.
   -o, --connected-org=<value>  Username or alias for the org that the compute environment should be connected to.

 DESCRIPTION